diegocaro/temporalgraphs/docs/index.md

 ### International Workshops

- - D. Caro, "A compressed hexatree for temporal-graph indexing... or how to compress the $k^4$-tree," presented at the SPIRE 2014 Workshop on Compression, Text, and Al- gorithms (WCTA 2014), Ouro Preto, Brazil.
+ - D. Caro, "A compressed hexatree for temporal-graph indexing... or how to compress the $k^4$-tree," presented at the SPIRE 2014 Workshop on Compression, Text, and Algorithms (WCTA 2014), Ouro Preto, Brazil.

 ### Manuscripts
  - N. R. Brisaboa, D. Caro, A. Fariña, and M. A. Rodríguez, "Using Compressed Suffix-Arrays for a Compact Representation of Temporal-Graphs". (under review)